orsifacundo/aif-c01-exam/README.md

 - **Two Measures of Transparency**:
   - **Interpretability**: Understanding the inner mechanisms of how a model works
-  - **Explainability**: Being able to describe what a model is doing without knowing exactly how
+  - **Explainability**: Being able to describe what a model is doing without knowing exactly how.
+Process of explaining a model's behavior in human terms.

 #### Interpretability vs Explainability